 03 Nov 17.
 Staff Profile - Dr Vallatos

-Dr Antoine Vallatos, is newly appointed as a Research Associate in the preclinical and clinical imaging research, at CCBS, University of Edinburgh
+Dr Antoine Vallatos is newly appointed as a Research Associate in preclinical & clinical imaging research, within Edinburgh Imaging, at CCBS, University of Edinburgh

-Antoine Vallatos was recently appointed as Research Associate in preclinical and clinical imaging at the Centre for Clinical Brain Sciences of the University of Edinburgh.
+Antoine Vallatos was recently appointed as Research Associate in preclinical & clinical imaging at the Centre for Clinical Brain Sciences of the University of Edinburgh.

-His main research interest lies in the development of novel MRI techniques for quantitative characterisation of biophysical systems, with a particular emphasis in perfusion, flow and diffusion processes.
-He is currently working on imaging methods adapted to the study of brain tumour invasion and small vessel disease, with Prof Adam Waldman and Prof Joanna Wardlaw.
+Antoine's main research interest lies in the development of novel MR techniques for quantitative characterisation of biophysical systems, with a particular emphasis in perfusion, flow & diffusion processes.

-Antoine studied first in France, obtaining a BSc in physics and Masters in mechanical engineering, acoustics and business administration.
-After a 4-year experience in industry, he completed a PhD in physical chemistry at the University of Birmingham, carrying out MRI studies of pattern-forming chemical waves in vortex flow with Dr Melanie Britton.
+Antoine studied first in France, obtaining a BSc in physics & a Masters in mechanical engineering, acoustics & business administration.
+After a 4-year experience in industry, Antoine completed a PhD in physical chemistry at the University of Birmingham, carrying out MR studies of pattern-forming chemical waves in vortex flow with Dr Melanie Britton.

-He then joined the University of Glasgow - Experimental MRI Centre to participate in an interdisciplinary project investigating the infiltrative behaviour of glioblastoma, working with Dr William Holmes and Prof Anthony Chalmers.
+Antoine then joined the University of Glasgow - Experimental MRI Centre to participate in an interdisciplinary project investigating the infiltrative behaviour of glioblastoma, working with Dr William Holmes & Prof Anthony Chalmers.

-His work focused on the development of preclinical MRI techniques probing brain perfusion and blood-brain-barrier permeability and their quantitative assessment as markers of tumour cell infiltration regions not detected by standard MRI methods.
+Antoine's work focused on the development of preclinical MR techniques, probing brain perfusion & blood-brain-barrier permeability.
+Antoine was most interested in these techniques' quantitative assessment as markers of tumour cell infiltration regions not detected by standard MR methods.

 - Preclinical imaging